“Stretch? HA! All I do is run!”

 In order to continue to move forward, we need to get each leg behind our body, over and over again.
 This requires a certain amount of mobility at the hips.
+Often runners are limited by tight hip flexors.
 We need to be able to get each leg far behind the body without arching the back or rotating the pelvis.
 Even if you’re not running world-record speed, you still need hip extension to avoid compensations in the low back or pelvis to get your leg behind you.

 When you begin to pick up the pace during training runs, you’re going to need more hip mobility than you do just going for a super easy jog.
 Without adequate motion, your low back may arch to get the leg back.
 This can lead to compression and strain on joints.
 You may also experience rotation in the hips, which can cause compensatory rotation in the low back and create strain on joints or muscles on either side of the spine.
 Either of these changes in mechanics can subsequently increase the load on other structures down the leg, even contributing to knee or ankle issues!

 Mobility for runners: Dorsiflexion of the Ankle + Extension of the Big Toe

 Not only do we need motion at the hip, but also at the foot and ankle during running.
 The greatest amount of dorsiflexion (ankle bending with the toes coming toward your face) happens during mid-stance.
 Mid-stance is the phase when one foot is on the ground, and your body is starting to travel forward over that foot.
 At this point we need bend in the ankle.